Sister Rosetta Tharpe: Musical influence

-(although no definitive evidence exists suggesting that she was anything other than heterosexual given her multiple marriages to men).

 Little Richard referred to her as his favorite singer when he was a child.
 In 1947, she heard Richard sing before her concert at the Macon City Auditorium and later invited him on stage to sing with her; it was Richard's first public performance outside of the church.
 Following the show, she paid him for his performance, which inspired him to become a performer.
-When Johnny Cash gave his induction speech at the Rock n Roll Hall of Fame, he referred to Tharpe as his favorite singer when he was a child.
-His daughter Rosanne Cash stated in an interview with Larry King that Tharpe was her father's favorite singer.
-Tharpe began recording with electric guitar in the 1940s, with "That's All", which has been cited as an influence on Chuck Berry and Elvis Presley.
-Other musicians, including Aretha Franklin, Jerry Lee Lewis, and Isaac Hayes, have identified her singing, guitar playing, and showmanship as an important influence on them.
+When Johnny Cash gave his induction speech at the Rock and Roll Hall of Fame, he referred to Tharpe as his favorite singer when he was a child; his daughter Rosanne Cash validated in an interview with Larry King that Tharpe was her father's favorite singer.
+Tharpe began recording with electric guitar in the 1940s on the song "That's All", which has been cited as an influence on Chuck Berry and Elvis Presley.
+Other musicians, including Aretha Franklin, Jerry Lee Lewis, and Isaac Hayes, have identified her singing, guitar playing, and showmanship as important influences on them.
 She was held in particularly high esteem by UK blues/jazz singer George Melly.
 Tina Turner credits Tharpe, along with Mahalia Jackson, as an early musical influence.
 Such diverse performers as Meat Loaf, Neil Sedaka, and Karen Carpenter have attested to the influence of Tharpe in the rhythmic energy she emanated in her performances (Carpenter's drum fills are especially reminiscent of Tharpe's "Chorlton Chug").

 According to a PBS article, Elvis was influenced by five artists, including Sister Rosetta Tharpe.
-“She had a major impact ... when you see Elvis Presley singing songs early in his career, I think you [should] imagine, he is channeling Rosetta Tharpe."
+“She had a major impact ... when you see Elvis Presley singing songs early in his career, I think you [should] imagine he is channeling Rosetta Tharpe."

 In 2018, singer Frank Turner wrote and performed the song "Sister Rosetta" about her influence and how she deserved to be in the Rock and Roll Hall of Fame.
 The single was released on July 3, 2019.

 According to Cleveland.com, Tharpe "plugged into an electric guitar in the late 1930s and became a rock star before the men considered the pioneers of rock and roll had dreamt of doing so.
-She's the "Godmother of rock and roll" who influenced every musician traditionally identified with helping launch the genre during the 1950s".
+She's the 'Godmother of rock and roll' who influenced every musician traditionally identified with helping launch the genre during the 1950s".